 As artificial intelligence systems become integrated into core business operations, insurers are reassessing how traditional policies respond to AI-driven exposure.
 Unlike conventional operational risks, AI introduces layered regulatory, litigation, contractual, and reputational dimensions.
-Understanding how insurers evaluate AI risk exposure is essential for organizations seeking adequate coverage and defensible underwriting outcomes.
+Understanding how insurers evaluate AI risk exposure is essential for organizations seeking adequate coverage and defensible underwriting outcomes within the broader landscape of AI risk and insurance.

 Why Artificial Intelligence Changes the Risk Profile